Our experts have ranked 300+ telescopes

 Mount

-If you’re concerned about stability, adding a sandbag or brick to the accessory tray and/or filling the legs with spray foam are cheap, easy, and effective ways to dampen the scope’s tripod.
+Since I was concerned about the mount’s stability, I added a sandbag (also brick) to the accessory tray while I used it.
+You could also fill the legs with spray foam, which is an equally cheap and effective way to dampen the scope’s tripod.

 Alternative Recommendations